 Ultimately, I’ve learned the meaning of teamwork and am able to achieve greater things through the synergy of my team members.
 Therefore, as I meet and work with various people from different backgrounds in the future, I aim to always embody a culture of inclusivity, taking into account everyone’s ideas, instead of selfishly taking action on my own.

+Hi Daniel:

+I think this is a solid story and it has a really enjoyable flow.

+My only suggestion is to dedicate room for a story of how you implemented what you’ve learned in this experience in other areas of your life.
+You can insert this in the second to last paragraph and replace that reflection with this story.

+It would give a solid foundation to show the impact of your growth experience beyond just gaming – something that you will be able to bring to university and beyond.

+All the best!